MrVPlusOne/STEADY/README.md

 # SEDL

-This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
+*Simultaneous state estimation and dynamics learning* for robotics using probabilistic programming.

-> SEDL
+This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named SEDL.

 It is authored by Jiayi Wei.